Champapuri: Significance

 Champapuri is also believed to be birthplace of Vasupujya, the twelfth tirthankara.

 Teerthankara Adinath divided the country into 52 Janapadas; of these one was Anga and its capital was The chief pupil - Pattadhara of Tirthankara Mahavir Sudharmaswami and Jambuswami also came here.The fervent devotees of Shri Mahavira - Shravaka Kamadeva, Sudarshan Sheth, emperor Shripala and Satee Chandanbala were also born here.

 According to Aupapatika Sutra (c.
 1st-2nd century CE) forms part of the 12 Jain upanga āgamas as per Śvetāmbara tradition, a holy garden Purnabhadra Chaitya was situated to the north-east of this ancient city.
 When Mahavira visited Champa he is said to have lodged at this chaitya.

 Many Jain ascetics, like Muni Dharmaghosh, Muni Padmarath, Ashok and Anchal, attained salvation there, as it was a Siddhakshetra An ancient temple of Champanala is seen at this place.

 Archaeology

 The ancient city had an occupation of the Northern Black Polished Ware culture (700-200 BCE), with a surrounding fortification and moat.
 It was a notable centre of trade and commerce.

+Epigraphy

+Two undated inscriptions palaeographically dated to the late 12th century still refer to the city of Champā.
+One, from Jayanagar (near Lakhisarai) and dated to the 35th year of the reign of Palapāla, records the installation of an image of a goddess called Purṇeśvarī or Puṇyeśvarī in the city; the other, from present-day Antichak near the great Buddhist establishment of Vikramaśilā, is heavily damaged.